Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-namespace-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
 See the [registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

-## Package Path
+## Package path

 {% include requirement/MUST id="golang-pkgpath-construction" %} construct a package import path that allows the consumer to tie its packages to the service being used.
-The package does **NOT** change when the branding of the product changes.
+The package path does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 {% include requirement/MUST id="golang-pkgpath-leaf" %} ensure that the package leaf directory name matches the package name declared in the source code.